mokuda2/senioryearreflection/_posts/2023-04-08-The-Beginning.md

 I eventually came out to Gyuna.

-November 13, 2022.
-Instead of going to my local ward, Gyuna and I decided to go to one of the Asian wards.
-Church started an hour later than we thought, so we hung out at the JSB taking pictures.
+_(November 13, 2022; college junior) Instead of going to my local ward, Gyuna and I decided to go to one of the Asian wards.
+Church started an hour later than we thought, so we hung out at the JSB taking pictures._

-Afterwards, Gyuna and I went to her place.
+_Afterwards, Gyuna and I went to her place.
 She planned on cooking for a bunch of Korean people she had met the past week.
-I sat on the couch while she took out her cutting board and knife.
+I sat on the couch while she took out her cutting board and knife._

-“Michael, you were so cute in those pictures!” she exclaimed.
+_“Michael, you were so cute in those pictures!” she exclaimed.
 “Why don’t you go get yourself a wife?
 And again, you can adopt me.
-I’ll cook for you all the time, and I’ll make purchases on Amazon all day.”
+I’ll cook for you all the time, and I’ll make purchases on Amazon all day.”_

-Ever since Kent and I had that conversation at the library about coming out to someone, I thought a lot about Gyuna.
+_Ever since Kent and I had that conversation at the library about coming out to someone, I thought a lot about Gyuna.
 And when I went to Gyuna’s place before my date just a couple days ago, I felt strongly impressed to come out to her.
 It kept coming to mind.
-But I was SO scared!
+But I was SO scared!_

-It was even weirder that Gyuna had brought up about my fake future wife.
+_It was even weirder that Gyuna had brought up about my fake future wife.
 I didn’t know how to come out to her.
-“Uh…” I said.

-“What?”

-I sighed.
+“Uh...”
+I said._

+_“What?”_

+_I sighed._

-“What??
-You look like something’s on your mind.”
+_“What??
+You look like something’s on your mind.”_

-My heart raced.
-“Yeah,” I nervously chuckled.
+_My heart raced.
+“Yeah,” I nervously chuckled._

-“Are you gonna tell me?”
+_“Are you gonna tell me?”_

-“I will.”

-“When?
+_“I will.”_

+_“When?
 Like, in a week?
 Or right now?
-Do you have to think about what you’re going to say?”
+Do you have to think about what you’re going to say?”_

-“Yeah, I just need to think about how to say it.”
+_“Yeah, I just need to think about how to say it.”_

-Gyuna continued to chop some vegetables.
-“I’m just saying, once you get yourself a girl you’ll fall in love with, you’ll understand.”
+_Gyuna continued to chop some vegetables.
+“I’m just saying, once you get yourself a girl you’ll fall in love with, you’ll understand.”_

-For five minutes, my heart was racing like crazy.
+_For five minutes, my heart was racing like crazy.
 I just needed to open my mouth and say it!
-“So…”
+“So...”_

-Gyuna continued chopping.
-“Huh?” she asked as if I had said something more.
+_Gyuna continued chopping.
+“Huh?” she asked as if I had said something more._

-I sighed and squirmed.
-Why couldn’t I do it?!
+_I sighed and squirmed.
+Why couldn’t I do it?!_

-“So… I actually like guys.”
+_“So...
+I actually like guys.”_

-It was silent for about three seconds.
+_It was silent for about three seconds.
 With a surprised expression on her face, Gyuna paused and looked up at me.
 The tense silence felt like FOREVER.
-“What?” she asked as if she misheard me.
+“What?” she asked as if she misheard me._

-“I like guys,” I repeated.
-I was SO nervous.
+_“I like guys,” I repeated.
+I was SO nervous._

-“Aw, Michael.”
+_“Aw, Michael.”
 She put down her knife.
 “I think I should give you a hug.”
-She walked over and gave me a long hug.
+She walked over and gave me a long hug._

-“I’ve been so scared,” I said as she and I continued to hug.
+_“I’ve been so scared,” I said as she and I continued to hug.
 “I’ve wanted to tell you this, but I was so scared.
 You’re the first person I’ve come out to.
-Literally I haven’t told anyone else.”
+Literally I haven’t told anyone else.”_

-“Really?!”
+_“Really?!”
 Gyuna sounded surprised.
 “I feel so honored!
 I can’t believe that after all the days of class I’ve missed and all the help I’ve needed on our data science labs that I’d be the first one to know something so personal like this.
 No one has ever come out to me.
-So it’s my first too!”
+So it’s my first too!”_

-“It’s my first, and it’s your first.
-It’s our first!”
+_“It’s my first, and it’s your first.
+It’s our first!”_

-Gyuna and I laughed.
+_Gyuna and I laughed.
 “Sounds weird, but yeah,” she said.
 “Oh, Michael!
 Your lips are twitching so much.
-And your fingers!”
+And your fingers!”_

-“I know, I’m so freaking nervous!
+_“I know, I’m so freaking nervous!
 I’ve had these feelings for guys for a long time, but I’ve always suppressed them.
-After my mission, I thought I was going to live single for the rest of my life.”
+After my mission, I thought I was going to live single for the rest of my life.”_

-“Aww, Michael!
+_“Aww, Michael!
 That’s really sad!”
-Gyuna exclaimed.
+Gyuna exclaimed._

-“When I got my internship offer at AT&T, I thought that if I liked the job and received a full-time offer that I’d move to Dallas and work and then do whatever at home by myself.
+_“When I got my internship offer at AT&T, I thought that if I liked the job and received a full-time offer that I’d move to Dallas and work and then do whatever at home by myself.
 But I’ve realized that I can’t live a life like that forever.
 It would be so hard, maybe even impossible.
 I know that faith and feelings can seem like polar opposites, but I don’t feel like it’s a black-and-white thing where I can choose only one and leave the other behind.
 I don’t plan on leaving the Church until the Church kicks me out.
 The thing that’s hard for me to understand is why God would allow people to have feelings for the same gender.
-It’s not something that I have any control over.”
+It’s not something that I have any control over.”_

-“Well, why does God allow someone to murder someone else?”
+_“Well, why does God allow someone to murder someone else?”
 I guess Gyuna was trying to show compassion, although I didn’t feel like her analogy was at the same level.
 “Love is such a core part of one’s identity.
-It’s definitely a difficult situation when it comes to feelings of love.”
+It’s definitely a difficult situation when it comes to feelings of love.”_

-Gyuna and I sat on the couch and talked for an hour.
+_Gyuna and I sat on the couch and talked for an hour.
 I talked to her about how I had been using dating apps and had been on a few dates.
-I also talked to her about how much I liked Kent and my date with him.
+I also talked to her about how much I liked Kent and my date with him._

-After our conversation, Gyuna went back to cooking.
+_After our conversation, Gyuna went back to cooking.
 I knew I took up a lot of her time, and the people she had invited were coming soon.
 “Could I help you?”
-I asked.
+I asked._

-“Yes, please!” she answered.
-So we made food together as her friends came by.
+_“Yes, please!” she answered.
+So we made food together as her friends came by._

-After I finished eating, I had plans to go to campus.
+_After I finished eating, I had plans to go to campus.
 As I left, Gyuna walked me out.
-“Be safe!” she exclaimed.
+“Be safe!” she exclaimed._

-“I will!
-I’ll see you later!”
+_“I will!
+I’ll see you later!”_

-Coming out to Gyuna was one of the hardest things I did the past school year.
+_Coming out to Gyuna was one of the hardest things I did the past school year.
 But a feeling of relief came over me.
 I remembered Kent telling me how hard it must have been not coming out to anyone, and maybe that feeling of relief came from an unknown burden that had been lifted from my shoulders.
-I don't like to think about what the past school year would've been like if I hadn't come out to her.
+I don't like to think about what the past school year would've been like if I hadn't come out to her._

 Gyuna was the only person I came out to for a couple months.
 I went to her as I navigated an emotional roller coaster.
 I then came out to Christian.
 (I also came out to a few other people, but as far as the rest of the reflection, the two of them are relevant.)

 Dating guys is so different from dating girls.

 As I continued to date guys, I had seen how much I had emotionally and spiritually grown.
 The way that straight guys talked about how they felt about dating girls was the same way I felt about dating guys.
 Similarly, the way that straight guys felt an aversion to date guys sounded like the way I felt an aversion to date girls.
 I never understood what it meant to have a crush on someone because I had suppressed my feelings so much.
 Sure, there were physically attractive men, but I never felt the emotional aspect of a crush.
 Now I knew what that was like from dating guys.
 Being heartbroken was something I never understood until I experienced it myself.
 I didn’t get why people put themselves in a relationship, broke up, and then got sad about it.
 If they weren’t meant to date or get married, then there must have been someone more compatible, so why be sad about it?

+Sexual orientation isn’t just about having sexual feelings for someone.
+The way I feel about a guy emotionally, spiritually, and intellectually is different from the way I feel about girls.
+I might be physically attracted to a guy, but when I get to know a guy and like him more, the combination of emotional, spiritual, intellectual, physical, and other aspects of a healthy relationship is what I consider to be romantic feelings.

 I had many questions regarding the Church and its views on LGBTQ people, but I felt like I could empathize with Eve when she partook of the fruit.
 She and Adam could’ve lived a life without experiencing sorrow, pain, and death.
 They could have lived a life where God was always in their presence.
 But I began to understand why Adam and Eve felt joy.
 Even though they would experience those emotions of sorrow, pain, and death, there was joy in experiencing mortality and knowing what emotions were.
 There was joy in being able to empathize and have compassion for others.
 They were excited to live a life of mortality, even if they were deprived of immortality and living in the presence of God.